• HOME

 RON & THE CONTINENTALS - Oak Creek Wisconsin - 1963

-This band played for 2 years of Fridays at Youth Centers, Saturdays at C.Y.O dances and weddings, averaging 80 gigs per year.
+This band played for 2 years of Fridays at Youth Centers and Saturdays at C.Y.O dances and weddings, averaging 80 gigs per year.
 The repertoire was the pop music of the day: Elvis, Buddy Holly, and Little Richard.
 Jack is 15 years old here playing one of the first Japanese basses through his new 1964 Fender Bassman amp.
 Bob Szweda the guitarist is using a 1963 Fender Showman with a 12 inch JBL which was a new groundbreaking speaker.
-Hear Rebound Baby, the 45 rpm record they made in 1961 at

 Cuca Records: